serilog-mssql/serilog-sinks-mssqlserver/README.md

 #### Excluding redundant items from the Properties column

-By default, additional properties will still be included in the XML data saved to the Properties column (assuming that is not disabled via the `columnOptions.Store` parameter).
+By default, additional properties will still be included in the data saved to the XML Properties or JSON LogEvent column (assuming one or both are enabled via the `columnOptions.Store` parameter).
 This is consistent with the idea behind structured logging, and makes it easier to convert the log data to another (e.g. NoSQL) storage platform later if desired.

-However, if necessary, then the properties being saved in their own columns can be excluded from the XML.
+However, if necessary, then the properties being saved in their own columns can be excluded from the data.
 Use the `columnOptions.Properties.ExcludeAdditionalProperties` parameter in the sink configuration to exclude the redundant properties from the XML.

-### Columns defined by configuration
+### Columns defined by AppSettings (.NET Framework)

-Columns can be defined with the name and data type of the column in SQL Server.
+Custom columns can be defined with the name and data type of the column in SQL Server.
 Columns specified must match database table exactly.
 DataType is case sensitive, based on SQL type (excluding precision/length).

-#### .NET Framework

 This section will be processed automatically if it exists in the application's `web.config` or `app.config` file.

 ```xml
   <configSections>